Corezy/YAT-Zero/README.md

 * Boxed or unboxed configurations - MET
 * Use as many parts from a stock V0.x - MET

-This build contains a mix of parts from many different printers and some custom or remixed parts.
-Please see the long list of parts that either used 1:1, were repurposed, or were remixed.
+This build contains parts from many different printers and some custom or remixed parts.
+Please see the long list of parts that were either 1:1, repurposed, or remixed.
 Thank you to all who created the originals.

-NOTE: This is a work in progress and still needs some work.**  Contributers and testers welcomed.
-Know CAD and want to contribute?
+NOTE: This is a work in progress and still needs some work.**  Contributors and testers welcomed.
+Do you know CAD and want to contribute?
 Contact me on the [Doomcube Discord](https://discord.com/channels/825469421346226226/1345243298574372894) YAT-Zero channel.

 **To Do:**
-* Finalize Anthead Papilio Lite mod
-* Finish Boxed design
-* Adjust runout sensor path to avoild Z stepper motor when using the optional rear Z pancake drive.
+* Adjust the runout sensor path to avoid the Z stepper motor when using the optional rear Z pancake drive.
 * Upload STLs
 * Documentation / Manual
 * Print parts, build, test